-1) At turn-on, the four status LEDs on the front panel glow red for about 5 seconds as the result of entering a self-check mode.
+- 1) At turn-on, the four status LEDs on the front panel glow red for about 5 seconds as the result of entering a self-check mode. - 2) The two green OLC light bars will be fully lit along their length for approximately 5 seconds. - 3) The LCD display shows the firmware revision screen for about 5 seconds (see Figure 6).

-Figure 5: Software version is displayed briefly during the boot-up sequence.
+Figure 6: Software version is displayed briefly during the boot-up sequence.

-- 2) The two green OLC light bars will be fully lit along their length for approximately 5 seconds. - 3) The LCD display shows the firmware revision screen for about 5 seconds (see Figure 5). - 4) After the self check is complete, the four status lights should turn green and the light bars should be dark unless a signal is activating OLC action in either the uplink or downlink.
+4) After the self check is complete, the four status lights should turn green and the light bars should be dark unless a signal is activating OLC action in either the uplink or downlink.

-If the OLC light-bar segments on both the Uplink and Downlink display light-up and pulse on and off every 1 to 3 seconds simultaneously, SHUT OFF THE POWER IMMEDIATELY!
+WARNING: If the OLC light-bar segments on both the Uplink and Downlink display light-up and pulse on and off every 1 to 3 seconds simultaneously, SHUT OFF THE POWER IMMEDIATELY!
 The booster may be oscillating.
 Disconnect the uplink and downlink antenna connections and measure the isolation between the two branches to insure there is sufficient isolation.
 Reset the booster gain as needed.

-5) The LCD display should appear similar to Figure 6 after the self check is complete.
+5) The LCD display should appear similar to Figure 7 after the self check is complete.